lectroidmarc/rocket-tracker/ground-station/README.md

 There are different blocks for each supported XBee radio type, XBee Series 1, XBee-PRO 900 and XBee Zigbee modules.
 Many options are duplicated for so only uncomment one set at a time.

+To talk to Firebase, the node app assumes you have a valid [Service Account key file](https://firebase.google.com/docs/server/setup#prerequisites) saved to `firebase-credentials.json`.

-Then start the listener with:
+Start the listener with:

     # node node/app